pivotal-pez/admin-portal/README.md

 # this will setup a user provided service containing foundation api url and user
 information.
-# the user will need to have uaa.admin and cloudcontroller.admin priviledges.
+# the user will need to have uaa.admin and cloudcontroller.admin privileges.
 $ cat cups.txt | sh

 $ cf push adminportal